 The Different Types of Trusts

 In the UK, trusts come in various forms, each designed to serve specific purposes and offer unique benefits.
-Understanding these differences is key to selecting the most appropriate trust for your needs.
+Understanding these differences is key to selecting the most appropriate trust for your needs — and getting this wrong can be costly.

 Discretionary Trusts

-- Trustees have full discretion over asset distribution.
+- Trustees have full discretion over when and how assets are distributed.

 Bare Trusts